 Anti-Virus software protects a computer against malicious software including viruses, trojans, worms, and spyware.
 These types of programs are often collectively referred to as "malware".
 They can be installed onto a computer via an infected file, across a network, as an e-mail attachment, and may be hidden within a program downloaded from the Internet.

-Troy University provides a copy of McAfee VirusScan 8.8 to students residing on Troy Campus, which will be verified with email.
-VirusScan requires Windows 7, It will not work on Windows XP computers.
-If a student owns a computer that is not supported by VirusScan it is the responsibility of the student to purchase anti-virus software that is compatible with one's system.
+Troy University provides a copy of McAfee ENS 10.7 to students residing on Troy Campus, which will be verified with email.
+McAfee ENS 10.7 requires Windows 7, Windows 8 or Windows 10 up to version 1903.
+It will not work on Windows XP computers.
+If a student owns a computer that is not supported by McAfee ENS 10.7 it is the responsibility of the student to purchase anti-virus software that is compatible with one's system.

-Simply installing Anti-Virus software isn't enough.
+Simply installing anti-virus software isn't enough.
 It must be constantly updated to provide protection against the latest malware threats.
-VirusScan 8.8 automatically updates itself on a daily basis.
+McAfee ENS 10.7 automatically updates itself on a daily basis.

 The anti-virus software pre-packaged with a new computer system is often only a trial version that will expire and must be purchased in order to receive future updates.
 Please verify that your Anti-Virus software is registered and updated.

-Students who have Anti-Virus software installed but would like to install McAfee VirusScan 8.8, you must first uninstall the Anti-Virus software, reboot the computer, and install McAfee VirusScan 8.8.
+Students who have Anti-Virus software installed but would like to install McAfee ENS 10.7, you must first uninstall the current anti-virus software, reboot the computer, then install McAfee ENS 10.7.
 If a student installs two Anti-Virus programs on the same computer it will slow the computer system down and may even cause the system to crash and/or not reboot.

-Prior to installing VirusScan any installed Anti-Virus software must first be uninstalled.
-Residential students must download the VirusScan package for the Troy Campus.
+Prior to installing ENS, any installed anti-virus software must first be uninstalled.
+Residential students must download the ENS Installation package for the Troy Campus.

-The VirusScan 8.8 Enterprise Edition Installation tutorial includes step-by-step instructions for downloading and installing McAfee VirusScan.
+The Installation directions for Troy Student Version of ENS includes step-by-step instructions for downloading and installing McAfee ENS.

-To download the latest version of VirusScan 8.8 a student must be registered, have a valid Troy University e-mail address and live on the Troy campus.
-To download VirusScan please visit the following Web site:
+To download the latest version of ENS 10.7 a student must be registered, have a valid Troy University e-mail address and live on the Troy campus.
+To download ENS please visit the following Website:

 The best defense against a virus is to never allow one into a computer.
 A firewall program protects a computer against malware and unauthorized access by restricting communication between software programs and the Internet.
 For example, a firewall that is configured to block file sharing between computers may prevent a worm from traveling from an infected computer to another computers across a network.
 It also prevents others from accessing a student's computer over the network.